Assign and complete reviews

 • Self reviews are not allowed: The reviewer is reviewing their own access, which has been marked as not allowed in the access review's settings, so an admin must add another reviewer for approval.

-Once an admin assigns a reviewer, they will review a snapshot for the resource and/or group.
+After an admin assigns a reviewer, a snapshot for the resource and/or group is created for review.
 This means if an admin changes a resource or group after a review begins, the review won't capture this change.

-My Reviews is the view for reviews that are assigned to the logged in user.
-Once they click into an item to review, they will see an overview of users and groups whose access to a resource needs to be reviewed.
+My Reviews shows reviews assigned to the logged-in user.
+After reviewers select a row to review, they are shown an overview of users and groups whose access to a resource must be reviewed.

-You can also perform bulk actions on multiple rows at once by selecting rows and choosing an option from the top bulk action bar.
+Reviewers can also perform bulk actions on multiple rows by selecting rows and choosing an option from the top bulk action bar.

-Once you have finished selecting review actions, finalize and submit the review actions by clicking Submit access review in the top right.
-Submitting these changes will write the changes to each end system.
+After you finish selecting review actions, finalize and submit the review actions by clicking Submit access review in the bottom right.
+Submitting these changes writes the changes to each end system.

 Access Changes